sorz/moproxy/README.md

 algorithm written in Lua.
 See [conf/simple_score.lua](conf/simple_score.lua) for details.

+Source/destination address–based proxy selection is not directly supported.
+One workaround is let moproxy bind multiple ports, delegates each port to different proxy servers with `listen ports` in your config, then doing address-based selection on the firewall.

 ### Monitoring
 Metrics (latency, traffic, number of connections, etc.) are useful for diagnosis and customing your own proxy selection.
 You can access these